 Date Written: January 14, 2022

-We show that stock-based CEO compensation can create a ``race to the bottom" among firms that escalates short-termist pressure.
-More informative stock prices reduce the agency cost of using stock-based compensation to incentivize managers.
+We show that stock-based CEO compensation can create a "race to the bottom" among firms that escalates short-termist pressure.
+More informative stock prices reduce the agency cost of incentivizing managers.
 Also, shortening a firm's project maturity improves stock price informativeness by attracting informed investors, who prefer to invest in short-term assets.
-However, when informed trading capital is a scarce resource, competition for informed investors creates excessive short-termism that destroys shareholder value, while in equilibrium, price informativeness stays the same.
-More intense competition between firms sharpens incentives to shorten project maturity, deepening the ``short-termism trap.''
+However, since informed trading capital is a scarce resource, competition for informed investors does not increase an individual firm's price informativeness in equilibrium: it simply creates excessive short-termism that destroys shareholder value.
+More intense competition between firms sharpens incentives to shorten project maturity, deepening the "short-termism trap."

 Keywords: informed trading, managerial compensation, short-termism, optimal contracting, race to the bottom, strategic complementarities